-1. If a candidate submits late, but on the prescribed date of submission, the examiners shall mark the submitted work and impose the following academic penalty:

-5 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale.

-The Proctors will also charge candidates a late submission fee (but this may be waived by them if it appears reasonable to do so).

-2. If a candidate submits after the prescribed date of submission and without prior authorisation, the Proctors may give the examiners permission to apply the following academic penalties.

-Such penalties will be applied regardless of whether or not the piece of work is submitted over a weekend, public holiday, or fixed closure day etc. after the deadline:
+- 1. If a candidate submits late, but on the prescribed date of submission, the examiners shall mark the submitted work and impose the following academic penalty: - 5 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale. - If a candidate submits after the prescribed date of submission and without having such a submission accepted by the Proctors, the examiners shall apply the following academic penalties. - 3.
+Such penalties will be applied regardless of whether or not the piece of work is submitted over a weekend, public holiday, or fixed closure day etc. after the deadline: - ≤ 24 hours late: 5 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale;

-- ≤ 24 hours late: 5 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale; - > 24 hours and ≤ 48 hours late: 10 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale; - > 48 hours and ≤ 72 hours late: 20 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale; - > 72 hours late: the submission will automatically be deemed a non-submission and will result in failure of the assessment unit with any re-sit capped at the pass mark.
+- > 24 hours and ≤ 48 hours late: 10 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale; - > 48 hours and ≤ 72 hours late: 20 points (marks) will be deducted from the candidate's final agreed mark for the assessment, on the University's 100-point marking scale; - > 72 hours late but submitted within 14 calendar days of the deadline: the submission will be awarded a mark of zero and this will be treated as a fail as a result of poor academic performance (an "academic fail"), with the re-sit arrangements as set out in Section 8 of the Examination Conventions.

-Candidates are advised to contact their course director for advice as soon as possible, in particular if there may be a valid reason for late submission.
+Candidates are advised to contact their course director for advice as soon as possible, in particular if there may be a valid reason for late submission1.